The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 1. Before check-in or the first day of classes: You may cancel this contract by submitting an online request.
 Cancellation charges (including applicable food plan charges) will apply.

-2. After check-in or first day of classes: Housing & Residence Life must approve the cancellation in order for you to be financially released from the full contract terms.
-You must submit the cancellation request through an on-line request form with KU Student Housing.
+2. After check-in or first day of classes: KU Housing & Residence Life must approve the cancellation in order for you to be financially released from the full contract terms.
+You must submit the cancellation request through an on-line request form with KU Housing & Residence Life.
 The official cancellation date is the date you check out and leave, not the date of cancellation request.
 Cancellation charges (including applicable food plan charges) will apply.

-After check-in through July 5, 2023prorated daily rate
+After check-in through July 7, 2025Prorated daily rate

 16. Choice of Law